josh548/squirrel-csharp/docs/language-reference.md

 Symbolic Expressions
 --------------------
-A symbolic expression (or *s-expression*) is a parenthesized list of items.
-The first item of an s-expression must be an operator or function, and the remaining items are treated as its arguments.
+A symbolic expression (or *s-expression*) is a parenthesized list of items, of which the first item is a function, and any remaining items are treated as arguments.

 ```
-(add 1 2) [ -> 3 | operator: add, arguments: 1 2 ]
+(add 1 2) [ -> 3 | function: add, arguments: 1 2 ]
 ```

 The items inside an s-expression are evaluated before the s-expression itself.